"How To" Manual For Clubs/Organizations

 6. Code of Student Conduct.

-For that reason, the advisor must be familiar with these stated documents.
+For that reason, the Advisor must be familiar with these stated documents.

 1. Make certain the club/organization officers and members are familiar with the documents listed in #2.